jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
-**Enhancing Collaboration through DevEx:** DevEx improves collaboration by providing tools and processes that make it easier for developers, operations, and other stakeholders to work together.
-This includes integrated development environments (IDEs), version control systems, and collaborative platforms that support real-time co-editing and issue tracking.
+When we have alignment between DevEx and DevOps, we'll see it through **Enhanced Collaboration:** by providing tools and processes that make it easier for developers, operations, and other stakeholders to work together.
+Those tools and processes include (IDEs), version control systems, and collaborative platforms that support real-time co-editing and issue tracking.
 By reducing friction and barriers in the development process, DevEx enables teams to focus more on solving business problems together, leading to innovative solutions and a more harmonious working environment.
 {{% /note %}}

 ---